l7mp/dcontroller/doc/getting-started.md

 ## Accessing the Extension API Server

 Δ-controller runs an embedded API server to let you inspect internal "views" using `kubectl`.
-To access it securely, you'll use a port-forward.
+The API server supports JWT-based authentication and RBAC authorization for secure access in production environments.
+For this getting started guide, we'll use a simple port-forward approach that leverages your existing Kubernetes cluster authentication.

+> **Note**: For production deployments with direct API server access, see the [Extension API Server concepts guide](concepts-API-server.md#authentication-and-authorization) for information on setting up authentication and authorization.

 1.  **Start the Port-Forward:**
     Open a new terminal and run the following command.
 It will run in the background.